Gondola cable cars:

 The off-piste skiing in Tignes is fantastic, but the less experienced should head first to Le Spot, a specially marked off-piste zone.
 Skiers and boarders can seek advice from the 'ski patrol' at the chalet, then practise using avalanche transceivers.
 The Naturides (ungroomed, but patrolled black runs) are a good next step, before progressing on to unpatrolled terrain.

-Tignes ski resort is particularly good for snowboarding as there are relatively few flat areas (unless you head over to Val d'Isère) and plenty of wide, groomed trails.
-There's a good terrain park under the Palet chairlift, with jumps and rails for all levels, plus beginner and advanced halfpipes and a boardercross course.
+Tignes ski resort is particularly good for snowboarding as there are relatively few flat areas, and there’s a good terrain park under the Palet chairlift, plus beginner and advanced halfpipes and a boardercross course.